robellmh/HCD-AI/docs/components/doc-management.md

     API-->>User: Return file ID
 ```

+#### Tips:
-#### Tip: All ingested documents can be easily viewed with their metadata by querying the `list_docs` `GET` endpoint.
+- All ingested documents can be easily viewed with their metadata by querying the `list_docs` `GET` endpoint.

-**N.B.
-Ingestion required administrator priveleges, whilst search will be available to all end users & administrators.**
+- Ingestion required administrator priveleges.